akosinyll1404/akosinyll1404/README.md

 Student | Researcher | Innovator
 --------------------------------

 Aspiring Computer Engineer, Data Scientist, and Researcher.
-I am a data science student from CPE22S3 from the Technological Institute of the Philippines - Quezon City ( T.I.P. - Q.C.).
+I am a computer engineering student from CPE22S3 from the Technological Institute of the Philippines - Quezon City ( T.I.P. - Q.C.).
 I love to learn more about Automation, Artificial Intelligence, Machine Learning, Quantum Computing and Metaverse.
 My biggest dream is to make a project that will sustainably impact the people and the world; and enhance the research and development here in the Philippines.

-*   🌍  I'm based in Philippines
+*   🌍  I'm based in the Philippines
 *   ✉️  You can contact me at [qjmnbdelosreyes@tip.edu.ph](mailto:qjmnbdelosreyes@tip.edu.ph)
 *   🚀  I'm currently working on [Ground2Field](http:///github.com/akosinyll1404/Ground2Field)
 *   🧠  I'm learning OOP, Data Structure & Algorithms, Python, and Web Development